Washington’s Longest Beach Offers Winter Wonders

 Though the train is long gone, its presence haunts the peninsula.
-Many of the towns were once stops: Fort Columbia used it to transport military men and goods to its batteries; Klipsan Beach hauled lifesaving boats and personnel during marine disasters: and Nahcotta delivered 70-pound bags of oysters every week.
+Many of the towns were once stops.
+Fort Columbia used it to transport military men and goods to its batteries.
+Klipsan Beach hauled lifesaving boats and personnel during marine disasters.
+And Nahcotta delivered 70-pound bags of oysters every week.
 The Columbia Pacific Heritage Museum opens the line’s only Pullman-built car — a restored, painted wooden beauty called the Nahcotta — during annual festivals in July and October.

 Summer always draws big crowds to Long Beach, but winter brings many delights, too.
 Swells crash against 200-foot cliffs at Cape Disappointment State Park’s Waikiki Beach with the lighthouse as a backdrop.
-Locals walk beautifully maintained paths on some of more than 2,000 acres of the misty, green park year-round, including the Discovery Trail along the beach, where migrating gray whales can occasionally be seen.
+Locals walk beautifully maintained paths on some of the more than 2,000 acres of the misty, green park year-round, including the Discovery Trail along the beach, where migrating gray whales can occasionally be seen.